KeyboardKit/website/collections/_features/Autocomplete.md

 }
 ```

-To use this provider instead of the standard one, just set the ``.services`` provider to this custom one:
+To use this provider instead of the standard one, just set the ``KeyboardInputViewController/services`` provider to this custom provider:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {